 Our strategy is also based on the UK Government Flexible Framework themes: People; Policy, Strategy & Communications; Procurement Process; Engaging Suppliers and Measurement & Results.

 The following objectives have been established for our strategy:

 - To ensure legal compliance and best practice in relation to sustainable procurement;

 - To ensure sustainable procurement principles are considered as part of our value for money process in all stages of the procurement of supplies, services or works;

 - To ensure environmental and ethical issues associated with each stage of the life cycle of goods and services are identified and controlled or influenced to minimise negative environmental or social impacts.

 Our overarching aim is to progress along the Flexible Framework to reach Level 4 of the Flexible Framework.

-For further details of our commitments and approach to sustainable procurement please see our Sustainable Procurement Plan.
+For further details of our commitments and approach to sustainable procurement please see our Estates and Facilities Sustainable Purchasing Policy.

 If you are a member of staff, please get in touch with the Environmental Sustainability Team for support in embedding sustainability into your procurement.